oddstream/aoc/README.md

 ## Lessons

 1. Remove all irrelevant characters from input before processing it.
-(2023 day 1 part 1)
+(2023 day 1 part 1).
+Ignore all the fluff and just get the values (2023 day 5)
 2. Use maps (2023 day 3)
+3. Brute force can be done in reverse (2023 day 5)

 ## Go helper library